hanmd82/gogists/notes/chapter2.md

 - Use `w.Header().Set()` method to add new headers to the response header map.
 - Changing the response header map after a call to `w.WriteHeader()` or `w.Write()` will have no effect.
 - Use the `http.Error` shortcut to call `w.WriteHeader()` and `w.Write()` methods.

+System-Generated Headers and Content Sniffing
+- When sending a response, Go will automatically set three system-generated headers: `Date`, `Content-Length` and `Content-Type`.
+- Go will attempt to set the `Content-Type` header by using the `http.DetectContentType()` function, but it cannot distinguish JSON from plain text.
+To set the correct header manually:
+    ```go
+    w.Header().Set("Content-Type", "application/json")
+    ```